Ross Sheppard High School: Arts

 Ross Sheppard offers a wide range of programs in the Arts.

 Athletics

-Ross Sheppard offers a wide range of sports including swimming, volleyball, cross-country running, rowing, curling, rugby, water polo, cheer team, track and field, women's soccer academy, indoor soccer, elite athletes sports program, basketball, badminton, football, golf, golf academy and handball.
-It offers 17 sports and 40 teams, over 1,000 student athletes, multiple city and provincial championship teams, a full-time strength and condition coach and a full-time therapist.
+Ross Sheppard offers a wide range of sports including swimming, volleyball, cross-country running, curling, rugby, cheer team, track and field, indoor soccer, basketball, badminton, football, wrestling, golf and handball.
+It offers 16 sports and 27 teams, over 400 student athletes, multiple city and provincial championship teams, a full-time strength and condition coach and a part-time therapist.
 Ross Sheppard offers an extensive co-curricular program of athletics, the arts, recreational and academic interests.
-Facilities include as an Olympic-sized swimming pool, covered ice arena, football and track stadium, three major playing fields, tennis courts, Telus World of Science (Edmonton), and the Commonwealth bowling green and clubhouse facilities.
-Ross Sheppard offers an Elite Athlete Program providing flexible scheduling for student athletes competing at provincial, national and/or international levels.
-The school runs Hockey, Soccer and Golf Skills Academy.
-New for 2012-13 will be the Triathlon Academy.
+Facilities include an Olympic-sized swimming pool, football and track stadium, three major playing fields, tennis courts, Telus World of Science (Edmonton), the Commonwealth bowling green and soon to open in 2026 indoor Velodrome.

 Service

 There are a number of student-led clubs in the school that center around helping local and international charities.